ColleagueRiley/X11-Drag-n-Drop/README.md

 # RGFW Under the Hood: X11 Drag 'n Drop

 ## Introduction
-In order to handle Drag 'n Drop events through with X11, you must use the XDnD protocall.
-Well the XDnD protocall is significantly more complicated than other Drag 'n Drop APIs, it's still relatively simple in theory.
-Although the theory is simple, implementing is very tedious.
-This is because you must properly comminucate with the X11 server and the source window in order to get your desired results.
+To handle Drag 'n Drop events with X11, you must use the XDnD protocol.
+Although the XDnD protocol is significantly more complicated than other Drag 'n Drop APIs, it's still relatively simple in theory.
+Although the theory is simple, implementing it is very tedious.
+This is because you must properly communicate with the X11 server and the source window in order to get your desired results.

-This tutorial attemps to explain how to handle the XDnD protocall and manage X11 Drag 'n Drop events.
-The code in this tutorial is based on RGFW's [source code](https://github.com/ColleagueRiley/RGFW).
+This tutorial attempts to explain how to handle the XDnD protocol and manage X11 Drag 'n Drop events.
+The code is based on RGFW's [source code](https://github.com/ColleagueRiley/RGFW).

 ## Overview
 A detailed overview of the steps required:

-Firt, [X11 Atoms](https://tronche.com/gui/x/xlib/window-information/properties-and-atoms.html) will be initalized.
+First, [X11 Atoms](https://tronche.com/gui/x/xlib/window-information/properties-and-atoms.html) will be initiated.
 X11 Atoms are used to ask for or send specific data or properties through X11.
 Then, the window's properties will be changed, allowing it to be aware of [XDND](https://freedesktop.org/wiki/Specifications/XDND/) (X Drag 'n Drop) events.
-When a drop happens, the window will recieve a [`ClientMessage`](https://www.x.org/releases/X11R7.5/doc/man/man3/XClientMessageEvent.3.html) Event which includes a `XdndEnter` telling the target window that the a has started.
+When a drop happens, the window will receive a [`ClientMessage`](https://www.x.org/releases/X11R7.5/doc/man/man3/XClientMessageEvent.3.html) Event which includes an `XdndEnter` telling the target window that the a has started.
-While the drop is in progress, the source window will send updates about the drop to the target window via ClientMessage events.
-Each time the target window gets a update, it must confirm it recieved the update otherwise the interaction will end.
+While the drop is in progress, the source window sends updates about the drop to the target window via ClientMessage events.
+Each time the target window gets an update, it must confirm that it received the update; otherwise, the interaction will end.
-Once the drop actually happens, the target window will recieve a [`SelectionNotify`](https://www.x.org/releases/X11R7.5/doc/man/man3/XSelectionEvent.3.html) event.
+Once the drop happens, the target window will receive a [`SelectionNotify`](https://www.x.org/releases/X11R7.5/doc/man/man3/XSelectionEvent.3.html) event.
-The target window will handle this event, convert the data to a readable string and then send a ClientMessage with the `XdndFinished` atom to tell the source window that the interaction is done.
+The target window will handle this event, convert the data to a readable string, and then send a ClientMessage with the `XdndFinished` atom to tell the source window that the interaction is done.

 A quick overview of the steps required: